South African Passports

 application form.
 Please ensure that the Police certify Section B of the application form - Adult as well as Child applications.
 Applicants 16 years and older please ensure you sign the form and have your left thumb print placed in the designated area.
 Application MUST be completed and signed in black ink only.

-- Form BI-9 - Although this form is mainly used for ID applications
+- Form DHA-9 - Although this form is mainly used for ID applications

 all passport applications of applicants 16 years and older done from